-Attracting the Right Customers on Social Media
+Attracting the Right Customers with Social Media

 Acquiring new customers can be up to 25 times more expensive than retaining an existing customer.
 Not only is it more expensive, but it’s also harder with organic reach becoming more and more difficult, hence, we opt for paid media (If you missed out on the average percentages of brand engagement, read ‘Is Facebook the Biggest Marketing Swindle of our Time?’).
 But this comes with a catch, especially for new brands.
 Many will question the authenticity of an ad because of a huge amount of advertisers, scams and noise.